European Union Prepares For New, ‘Worst Case Scenario’ Relationship With U.S. Under Trump

-NATO Summit 2018 will be held next week in Brussels, and European Council President, Donald Tusk, sent out a letter ahead of it to the leaders of countries in the EU, writing that “trans-Atlantic relations are under immense pressure due to the policies of President Trump.”
+NATO Summit 2018 will be held next week in Brussels, and European Council President, Donald Tusk, sent out a letter ahead of the gathering to the leaders of countries in the EU, writing that “trans-Atlantic relations are under immense pressure due to the policies of President Trump.”
 He also wrote that, because of this, they need to prepare for a “worst case scenario,” according to the Guardian.

-EU officials also made the accusation that American policies that Trump’s White House orchestrated is leading to a deteriorating situation in which the U.S President has “no friends” and has “only enemies.”
+EU officials also made the accusation that American policies that Trump’s White House orchestrated are leading to a deteriorating situation in which the U.S. president has “no friends” and has “only enemies.”

-Specifically at the root of the European Union contention, are decisions made by the U.S. to embroil the EU in a transatlantic trade war and the U.S. deciding to pull out of the Paris Agreement and Iran deal.
+At the root of the European Union contention are decisions made by the U.S. to embroil the EU in a transatlantic trade war, and the U.S. deciding to pull out of the Paris Agreement and Iran deal.

 On Friday, Donald Trump officially kicked of the trade war with a tweet, saying that if the European duties weren’t taken off American autos, the U.S. would retaliate twice as much by placing 20 percent tariffs on their cars coming into the U.S.